-The Court will also look at factors such as the duration of the marriage, the spouse’s health and age, and how the spouses treated each other.
-The Court will make a decision on spousal maintenance based on the above factors and anything else that might be important.
+The court also looks at factors like the duration of the marriage, the spouse’s health and age, and how the spouses treated each other.
+The court will decide spousal maintenance based on the above factors and anything else that might be important.

-The spouse seeking spousal maintenance will also have to demonstrate that he or she has diligently searched for employment, training, and educational opportunities.
+The spouse seeking spousal maintenance will also have to show that they have diligently searched for employment, training, and educational opportunities.
 The due diligence requirement does not apply in cases where the Affidavit of Support is being enforced.

-- If a spouse is awarded spousal maintenance because the other spouse has been convicted or received deferred adjudication for a family violence offense within two years of the filing of the divorce or while the divorce was pending, OR the marriage lasted for at least 10 years but less than 20 years, the spousal maintenance award may not remain in effect for more than five years.
+- A spouse is awarded spousal maintenance because the other spouse has been convicted or received deferred adjudication for a family violence offense within two years before the filing of the divorce or while the divorce was pending, or

-- If the marriage lasted for at least 20 years but less than 30 years, the spousal maintenance award may not remain in effect for more than seven years.
+- If the marriage lasted for at least 20 years but less than 30 years, the award may not remain in effect for more than seven years.

 - If the marriage has lasted for 30 years or more, the spousal maintenance award may not remain in effect for more than 10 years.

-However, the Court may order that spousal maintenance remain in effect for as long as the spouse is unable to earn sufficient income to provide for his or her minimum reasonable needs because of a disability or because he or she is a caretaker of a disabled child.
+Note: The court may order that spousal maintenance remains in effect for the time the spouse is unable to earn sufficient income to provide for their minimum reasonable needs because of a disability or because they are a caretaker of a disabled child.

-How does the Court determine the amount of maintenance to be paid?
+How does the court determine how much maintenance is paid?

-There is no formula to tell you how much spousal maintenance you will be awarded.
+There is no formula to decide how much spousal maintenance you will be awarded.

 Is spousal maintenance taxed?

-How will I receive spousal maintenance payments once they are ordered by the Court?
+How will I receive my payments after they are ordered by the court?

-If spousal maintenance is awarded, the Court will usually enter an order directing the other spouse’s employer to withhold a certain amount and remit it to the spouse awarded maintenance.
+If spousal maintenance is awarded, the court will usually enter an order directing the obligor’s employer to withhold a certain amount and send it to the spouse awarded maintenance.

 When does the spousal maintenance end?